SumitsHub/html-css-topics/css-topics/NOTES.md

   - The element is positioned according to the normal flow of the document, and then offset relative to its nearest scrolling ancestor and containing block (nearest block-level ancestor), including table-related elements, based on the values of top, right, bottom, and left.
   - The offset does not affect the position of any other elements.
   - sticky element "sticks" to its nearest ancestor that has a "scrolling mechanism" (created when overflow is hidden, scroll, auto, or overlay), even if that ancestor isn't the nearest actually scrolling ancestor.

+### 04. Pseudo Classes & Pseudo Elements
+#### Pseudo-classes
+Pseudo-classes in CSS are used to define the special states of an element.
+They can be used to style an element when it is in a certain state, such as when it is hovered over, focused, or visited.

+#### Pseudo Elements
+Pseudo-elements in CSS are used to style specific parts of an element.
+They allow you to apply styles to a part of the content of an element, such as the first letter or line, or to insert content before or after an element.
+Examples:
+::after - p::after - Insert something after the content of each <p> element
+::before - p::before - Insert something before the content of each <p> element
+::first-letter - p::first-letter - Selects the first letter of each <p> element
+::first-line - p::first-line - Selects the first line of each <p> element
+::marker - ::marker - Selects the markers of list items
+::selection - p::selection - Selects the portion of an element that is selected by a user

+#### Difference Between Pseudo-Classes and Pseudo-Elements
+- Pseudo-Classes: Used to define the special state of an element.
+They are prefixed with a single colon (:).
+Examples include :hover, :focus, :nth-child, etc.
+- Pseudo-Elements: Used to style specific parts of an element.
+They are prefixed with a double colon (::).
+Examples include ::before, ::after, ::first-line, etc.

+#### Double colon notation - ':after' and '::after'

+- :after
+Single Colon (:): This is the older syntax used in CSS2.
+Backward Compatibility: It is still supported by browsers for backward compatibility with older stylesheets.

+- ::after
+Double Colon (::): This is the newer syntax introduced in CSS3 to distinguish pseudo-elements from pseudo-classes.
+Modern Standard: It is the recommended syntax for defining pseudo-elements according to the CSS3 specification.